Security

 pfSense login screen for the web UI

-High availability, advanced routing, multiple backend servers NAT, and network traffic shaping are other valuable features offered by this open-source firewall.
-It also is accessible using a web-based interface that provides all the right UI features for administration and management.
+It also has high availability, advanced routing, multiple backend servers NAT, and network traffic shaping.
+It has a good web-based interface that provides all the right UI features for administration and management.

 pfSense Plus and pfSense CE